-We also include version-related facets, such as format and soundtrack and subtitle options.
+We include version-related facets, such as format and soundtrack and subtitle options.

+Movie-version interaction

-Movie-version interaction Versions limited by At Library: Versions limited by Format: DVD Versions limited by Format: DVD Versions limited by Subtitle/Caption Language: English and movies/programs found with 27 versions.
-Displaying movies/programs 1 - 10 of 13 Previous Next Sort by relevance 1.
-Citizen Kane (1941) Alternate Titles: American; John Citizen, U.S.A.; Director: Welles, Orson, 1915-1985
+Versions limited by At Library: F

+Versions limited by Format: DVD

+Versions limited by Subtitle/Caption Language: English

+13 movies/programs found with 27 versions.
+Displaying movies/programs 1 - 10 of 13

+" Previous Next "

+Sort by relevance -

+1. Citizen Kane (1941)

+Alternate Titles: American; John Citizen, U.S.A.; Director: Welles, Orson, 1915-1985

 The records and facets for movies and versions interact.
 This allows users to explore from the top down, say starting with horror films, or from the bottom up with Blu-rays at their local library.
 With each selection, the resulting movies and versions are appropriately narrowed.
 This was the part of the prototype that was most technically challenging to implement.
+Our approach contrasts with most FRBR implementations, which are designed around the scenario where users start at the top by picking a specific work first and then examining their options.